saifmalsheref/zapx/README.md

 ## XMaterialApp
 ### Overview

-The XMaterialApp is an extension of MaterialApp that integrates seamlessly with the Zap package.
+The XMaterialApp is an extension of MaterialApp that integrates seamlessly with the Zapx package.
 It enhances the overall functionality of MaterialApp and provides additional features for a smoother development experience.

 ### Example
 ```dart